 Setting out on my path of ecological advocacy began with enhancing my tree climbing skills with arboriculture classes at Clackamas Community College, while working for a small gardening company.
 Curiosity led me to take other classes in environmental science, ecology, botany and lots of classes in Horticulture, which became my major.
 It didn’t take long for me to learn that climbing trees with chainsaws was not a good fit, so that idea was quickly bypassed.
 My focus turned to landscape design.
 I earned an Associate degree from Clackamas CC, and arborist certification through the International Society of Arboriculture.

 After graduating, I started my own business offering garden maintenance.
 This lasted a few years, until I decided to go back to school and advance my degree to a Bachelor of Science at OSU, with an option in Ecological Landscapes and Urban Forestry.

 Over the course of my academic journey, I continued working at gardening jobs, at garden centers, and even a short period of co-owning a small tree care business.
 None of these jobs felt like my true “calling,” and I longed to find rewarding work with meaning.
 After doing some deep soul searching, I decided to start my own business, again, to pick up where I left off and aim to reach greater heights.
 With the help of the small business resources at Mercy Corps NW, I obtained my landscape contractor license, then became bonded and insured.
 Piece by piece, I built my business and gained momentum.

 Land stewardship is by far the most meaningful work I’ve ever done, and I want to share the importance of it and how others may share this rewarding experience.
 I invite you to follow along with my story as I share pieces along the way.
 I hope you, too, will become a steward of the land.

 OLCB License #9280 • Bonded and insured • Verify

 Backyard Habitat Professional

-Bloom with Nature is a program-approved company that understands backyard habitat certification criteria and can be a helpful resource in transforming your property, or in working toward the next level of certification.
+Bloom with Nature is a program-approved company that understands backyard habitat certification criteria.
+We can be a helpful resource in transforming your property, or in working toward the next level of certification.